KunalSharma108/Vercity/README.md

 ## Features of this website

 - Create and publish blog posts
+- Create Drafts to Update or Publish them later
+- Like and Dislike Blogs
 - Comment on blog posts
 - Firebase Authentication (Frontend only)
 - Firebase Admin SDK (Backend for data storage)